NPP MPs lowered standards with BOST defense – Kwabena Donkor

 Although they shared the Minority call for investigation into the contaminated fuel saga, the Majority wants a “forensic” probe into activities of the former BOST boss.

-Spokesperson for the former BOST MD, Edmond Kombat told Evans Mensah on Joy FM’s Top Story the Majority claim against his boss is “ a palpable lie.”
+Spokesperson for the former BOST MD, Edmond Kombat told Raymond Acquah on Joy FM’s Top Story the Majority claim against his boss is “palpable falsehood.”

 BOST boss, Alfred Obeng Boateng